KaiHotz/React-Redux-Saga-Advanced-Starter/README.md

 - React-Router
 - React-Redux-Router

-All done with custom WebPack config., HMR (Hot Module Replacement) enabled, Babel preset ENV and Babel root import
+All done with custom WebPack config., HMR (Hot Module Replacement) enabled, Babel preset ENV and Babel root import.

+StandardJs is used for Linting and Code Foramting

 ### Getting Started